dbos-inc/dbos-docs/docs/tutorials/authentication-authorization.md

 }
 ```

+If roles have been declared, at runtime, Operon will verify that the operation context contains an `authenticatedUser` listed in the required roles.
-For exceptions, requiring more or less privilege than the default,  [`@RequiredRole`](../api-reference/decorators.md#requiredrole) is specified at the method level
+For exceptions, requiring more or less privilege than the default, [`@RequiredRole`](../api-reference/decorators#requiredrole) is specified at the method level

 ```typescript
 @DefaultRequiredRole(['user'])
 class Operations